Close to Lake Bled

 Open for the season

-But, there are some good locations off the boardwalk, on a rocky ledge between the first and second footbridge.
+But, there are some good locations off the boardwalk, in particular on a rocky ledge between the first and second footbridge.
 See photos below.
-Again, do so at your own risk.
+But do so at your own risk.

-The gorge is open from 8am to 7pm, but as with most photographic locations the best time is before 8am.
-Sadly it’s no longer possible to just go in like I did one morning because of the gate.
-But at lease you won’t encounter one of the attendants who come through sweeping the walkway before opening time.
+The gorge is open daily, but as with most photographic locations the best time is early in the morning.
+Sadly it’s no longer possible to just go in at dawn like I did one morning because of the gate.
+But at least you won’t encounter one of the attendants who come through sweeping the walkway before opening time.
 I encountered a very irate one, but he gave up when I pretended I didn’t understand Slovene.

 The rapids culminate at the northern end of the gorge and cascade off a 16 metre high drop to form the lovely Šum Waterfall.